 A new survey* from Cambria Suites fielded by the GBTA Foundation, the research and education arm of the Global Business Travel Association (GBTA), revealed that work-life balance is an important goal for almost nine of 10 surveyed business travelers.

-Free Wi-Fi Almost As Important As a Comfortable Bed When Traveling for Work
+Free Wi-Fi Almost As Important As a Comfortable Bed When Travelling for Work

-Seventy-one percent of respondents say the key to achieving work-life balance is focusing on “work-life productivity” while traveling, which means living their entire life more productively and putting equal focus on work and personal needs.
-Business travelers identify the right hotel and technology as top drivers of their productivity, according to the “Total Work-Life Productivity of Business Travelers” survey.
+Seventy-one percent of respondents say the key to achieving work-life balance is focusing on “work-life productivity” while travelling, which means living their entire life more productively and putting equal focus on work and personal needs.
+Business travellers identify the right hotel and technology as top drivers of their productivity, according to the “Total Work-Life Productivity of Business Travellers” survey.
 Technology plays such an important role for the efficiency of modern day road warriors that 62 percent rate free Wi-Fi almost as important as a comfortable bed (65 percent) when it comes to very important hotel services and amenities.

 Companies Seek Greater Efficiencies from Business Trips